jxne00/angrybirds-game/README.md

 # AngryBirds Game

 A simple Angry Birds game made using the [p5.js](https://p5js.org/) Javascript library.
+To win the game, simply knock all the boxes off the screen within 60 seconds.
+You lose if the timer runs out, or if you use up all 5 of your "birds".

+Pro tip: press `b` to spawn more "birds", and `r` to reset the bird (and lose a heart).

 ## Instructions